intel/visual-quality-inspection/configs/README.md

 * **num_workers:** number of sub-processes or threads to use for data loading.
 Setting the argument num_workers as a positive integer will turn on multi-process data loading.
 (Default=32)

 * **fine_tune:** set 'True' to run SimSiam or CutPaste self-supervised learning using Intel Transfer Learning Tool APIs.
-Set 'False' to run a pre-trained backbone by providing a model path under 'saved_model_path' category
+Set 'False' to run a pre-trained backbone by providing a model path under 'model_path' category

 * **output_path:** path to save the checkpoints or final model